rubenarakelyan/ruben.arakelyan.uk/src/archive/resolverblog/setting-up-athena-to-analyse-cloudfront-access-logs.md

 }
 ```

 We set up another S3 bucket which is used to cache the results of Athena queries.
-This makes them a lot faster, and importantly, means you don't need to pay for the same query over and over again.
+This makes them a lot faster, and importantly, means you don’t need to pay for the same query over and over again.

 We then set up the Athena database and a workgroup, which is a way of separating different workloads and data sets.

-So far, so good, but we still don't have any data in Athena.
+So far, so good, but we still don’t have any data in Athena.
 We now need to create a table in the database that will contain the access log data.

 ```ruby
 resource "null_resource" "cloudfront_logs_athena_table" {